AdamKyle/lucid-scripts/README.md

 Run `yarn` or `npm install` at the root of the cloned directory.

-To compile the scripts run `build:all:dev` for development or `build:all` for production.
+To compile the scripts run `yarn/npm run build:all:dev` for development or `yarn/npm run build:all` for production.

 > ATTN!
 >
-> `build:all` should be run before making commits and PR's
+> `yarn/npm run build:all` should be run before making commits and PR's
-> `build:all:dev` is only for your development purposes and testing the script.
+> `yarn/npm run build:all:dev` is only for your development purposes and testing the script.

-When you run `build:all` to submit a PR, you must copy the contents of header to the `dist/filename.js` and place it ABOVE all the JS.
-This allows Rpg Maker MV to use these comments for people when installing the plugin.

 ## Submitting Bugs